altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The gate was closed, so he couldn't see the imperial army.

 "...
-The bombardment stopped."
+The bombardment stopped."<br/>

 He mumbled.

 The chief of staff tilted his head.

-"Did they finally exhaust their ammunition?"
+"Did they finally exhaust their ammunition?"<br/>

 "No, it should begin again shortly.
 They started firing immediately from the very beginning, they only stopped now.
-This is probably a moment of silence for the dead."
+This is probably a moment of silence for the dead."<br/>

 "Eh!?
 No, that...
-Indeed..."
+Indeed..."<br/>

 When a general fell in battle and the horse ferried the body back, it was normal to offer prayers on the grounds of religion.

 But how could the Belgarians know their enemies so well with the gate closed?

 "From what I know about Jerome, he is not interested in such matters.
-Could it be the instructions of the new commander, 4th princess Marie Quatre..."
+Could it be the instructions of the new commander, 4th princess Marie Quatre..."<br/>

-"It does seem like something royals who like grand ceremonies would take note of."
+"It does seem like something royals who like grand ceremonies would take note of."<br/>

 "I did think it was preposterous for a 14 year old girl to be a commander...
 But she might be better at war than expected.
 But in that case...
-What's the reason behind the bombardment that won't reach?"
+What's the reason behind the bombardment that won't reach?"<br/>

-"So it is indeed a ploy for us to rush out impatiently like Zechmeister?"
+"So it is indeed a ploy for us to rush out impatiently like Zechmeister?"<br/>

 "That might be so.
 Ban all units from attacking without orders.
-Convey this command to everyone."
+Convey this command to everyone."<br/>

-"Yes sir!"
+"Yes sir!"<br/>

 The chief of staff answered with a salute.